docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.rst

 PropertyBase.enabled
 *********************************************

+|  ``app.project.item(index).layer(index).enabled``
-``app.project.item(index).layer(index).propertySpec.enabled``
+|  ``app.project.item(index).layer(index).propertySpec.enabled``

 **Description**

-When true, this property is enabled.
-It corresponds to the setting of the eyeball icon, if there is one; otherwise, the default is true.
+For layer, this corresponds to the video switch state of the layer in the Timeline panel.
+For an effect and all properties, it corresponds to the setting of the eyeball icon, if there is one.

+When true, the layer or property is enabled; otherwise false.

 **Type**